 These fees apply to all tickets regardless of whether you have paid for them with cash or frequent flyer points.

 However, flights paid for using cash usually have these fees factored into the advertised costs you’re quoted online or by your travel agent, whereas fees and charges on points redemptions are quoted separately.

 When it comes to geography—the focus of this guide—the main factor in determining these costs is your departure airport.
 However, there may also be costs involved depending on your destination airport or whether you are transiting through the airport.

 To determine the difference between departing from various airports in Australia and around the world, I used Google’s ITA Matrix to estimate the surcharges, taxes and fees on a direct flight to Dubai on Emirates.
 There is a ‘how to’ explanation towards the end of this guide.

-For all of the examples, I searched for a one-way Business Class ticket on 16 February 2017.
+For all of the examples, I searched for a one-way Business Class ticket on a random date.
 The reason I used Emirates was because it has one of the largest route networks of any airline in the world.

 Honestly, there is very little difference in the fees imposed by different airports in Australia.

 All airports charged taxes and fees between $79 and $84 for this flight, with Perth the cheapest and Sydney the most expensive.

 Compared to other countries, Australia is middle-of-the-road in terms of its taxes and fees.